-No clinical data for SBT777101 have been generated and therefore, the actual risks of SBT777101, a CAR Treg cell therapy, are unknown.
 Theoretical risks described here are based on assessment of CAR Teff therapy in oncology.
-However, it should be noted that the cell population used in the SBT777101 product is phenotypically and functionally distinct from that used in CAR Teff therapies, with no evidence of cytolytic or cytokine production that has been associated with CAR Teff cell therapies.
+However, it should be noted that the cell population used in the SBT777101 product is phenotypically and functionally distinct from that used in CAR Teff therapies, with no evidence of the cytokine-release-related toxicities that have been associated with CAR Teff cell therapies.

-6.6.1.
+6.4.2.1.
 Cytokine Release Syndrome

 Cytokine Release Syndrome (CRS) is thought to result from a high level of immune activation of lymphocytes, macrophages and/or myeloid cells with subsequent massive release of proinflammatory cytokines.
-CRS is associated with markedly increased levels of IL-6, IL-10,

-TNF α and INF γ , and the sequelae may be severe or life-threatening.
+CRS is associated with markedly increased levels of IL-6, IL-10, TNF $\alpha$ and INF $\gamma$ , and the sequelae may be severe or life-threatening.
 Administration of CAR Teff therapy is associated with CRS, with symptoms typically appearing within 14 days of CAR Teff administration (Chou and Turtle, 2020).

-While instances of CRS have been well documented in T effectors expressing CARs, CRS has not been reported in studies of polyclonal Tregs in patients with autoimmune indications (see Section 2.2.4), and thus while the risk of CRS with SBT777101 is unknown, it is not expected.
-In fact, it should be noted that the cell population used in the SBT777101 product is distinct from that used in CAR Teff therapies, with no evidence of cytolytic or cytokine production that has been associated with CAR Teff cell therapies.
-Nonetheless, it is important to closely monitor subjects for signs and symptoms of onset of CRS.
+While instances of CRS have been well documented in T effectors expressing CARs, CRS has not been reported in studies of polyclonal Tregs in patients with autoimmune indications (see

+Section 2.3.2), and thus while the risk of CRS with SBT777101 is unknown, it is not expected.
+It should be noted that the cell population used in the SBT777101 product is distinct from that used in CAR Teff therapies, with no evidence of the cytokine-release-related toxicities that have been associated with CAR Teff cell therapies.
+Nonetheless, it is important to closely monitor participants for signs and symptoms of onset of CRS.

-The diagnosis of CRS requires a fever (temperature of $\geq 38^{\circ}$ C or 100.4° F).
-It is critical to exclude potential infections during the initial evaluation of any subject presenting with a fever.
+The diagnosis of CRS requires a fever (temperature of $\geq 38^{\circ}$ C or $100.4^{\circ}$ F).
+It is critical to exclude potential infections during the initial evaluation of any participant presenting with a fever.

-Laboratory studies for the evaluation of possible CRS should include markers of inflammation, especially IL-6 and IFN γ when available.
-Although C-reactive protein (CRP) is frequently elevated in CRS, it is often elevated in patients with RA in general.
+Laboratory studies for the evaluation of possible CRS should include markers of inflammation, especially IL-6 and IFNγ when available.
+Although C-reactive protein (CRP) is frequently elevated in CRS, it is often elevated in patients with autoimmune diseases in general.
 Therefore, a diagnosis of CRS should not rely solely on a finding of abnormal CRP.

-Subjects receiving SBT777101 should be monitored closely for signs and symptoms of CRS.
+Participants receiving SBT777101 should be monitored closely for signs and symptoms of CRS.
 Management of CRS should occur according to site protocols or standard clinical practice.

-6.6.2.
+6.4.2.2.
 Neurotoxicity